alice-biometrics/lume/README.md

   show_exit_code: True
 ```

-You can use `help` to know what lume is able to do for you:
+Use `help` to know `lume` available commands. `lume` is dynamic, so the steps we are defining will be shown here automatically.

 ```console
 >> lume -h